pablodanielrey/echallenge/README.md

 5 - structure of microservices, it can scale horizontally.
 6 - io bounded processing. so it's better async processing, not parallel.

 database of choice = document oriented, json format ---> mongodb

   -- it's a pitty because the prototype i've implemented was with postgres -- (reimplementation day)

+it gives me the oportunity to implement abstraction in that layer. so if the detections schema grows in the future
+and it need to be relational (more entities or another requirements emerge, etc) i have some work done in that respect.

 The auth
 1 - user + credentials (2 entities) needs relations to one another.